zefhemel/matterless/lib/mattermost.md

-# Macro: MattermostClient
+# Macro: MattermostListener
-Implements a mattermost client, authenticating to a specific `url` using a `token` listening to `events` and triggering subscribed functions appropriately.
+Implements a mattermost event listener, authenticating to a specific `url` using a `token` listening to `events` and triggering subscribed functions appropriately.

 ```yaml
 input_schema: